rritec/powerbi/Notebooks/PBI_02_03_DAX_iterator_Functions .md

       | John | 02-Jan-2017 |	True	|  |
       | Nancy | 01-Jan-2019 |	False |	1234567890 |

-  - Make sure datatypes are Date --> Date , Holiday Flag --> Bool, Phone --> Whole Number
+  - Make sure datatypes are Employee Name --> Text, Date --> Date , Holiday Flag --> Bool, Phone --> Whole Number
   - Can you count Date column using count and counta function?
       - yes
   - can you count bool column with count function?